Mega-IPO to rekindle the 'bromance' behind Alibaba's rise

 "CRAZY" MEN

 When Ma first heard that Son was in China sniffing out potential investments, he emailed him and snagged some brief 'face time'.
-After just five minutes of listening to Ma riffing on his vision from a scrap of paper, Son extended the meeting and ended up investing 2 billion yen (about $20 million at the time) in Ma's company.
+After just five minutes of listening to Ma riffing on his vision from a scrap of paper, Son extended the meeting and ended up investing 2 billion yen (12.06 million pounds at the time) in Ma's company.

 When Alibaba launched its Taobao consumer-to-consumer marketplace in 2003, Son donated his wristwatch to be sold on the new site and, as the pair met more frequently, Ma developed a love for Japanese food.
 "Jack always loved the best Japanese food ... and the best Japanese food in Japan can always be generated by Masa," said Wei, the former Alibaba.com chief.